nhpc/generator-mean-seed/main/templates/docs/overview.md

 	- backend: `package.json`
 - NO jQuery depdendency!
 (AngularJS is meant to be used with its included jqLite)

-Feel free to fork the project to make seeds with other default technologies (Mongoose instead of mongo-db-native, SASS instead of LESS, Mocha instead of Jasmine for backend tests, etc.).
+Feel free to add Yeoman builds and submit pull requests for other 'cores' (i.e. Mongoose instead of mongo-db-native, SASS instead of LESS, Mocha instead of Jasmine for backend tests, etc.).

 Any suggestions for improvement are welcome!